spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 Cluster profiles enable you to create infrastructure stacks that can be customized in terms of the number of layers, type of components, and version and offer a reproducible way to create clusters.

 Log in to Palette and navigate to the left **Main Menu**.
 Select **Profiles** to view the cluster profile page.
 You can view the list of available cluster profiles.
-To create a cluster profile, click on the **Add Cluster Profile** button at the top right side.
+To create a cluster profile, click the **Add Cluster Profile** button at the top right.

 ![View of the cluster view page](/tutorials/deploy-clusters/clusters_public-cloud_deploy-k8s-cluster_profile_list_view.png)